 Diabetes is described as a metabolic disease with a number of life-altering complications.
-It was commonly felt that once diabetic, then you remain diabetic and yes, you would die from the complications.
+It was commonly felt that once diabetic, then you remain diabetic, and yes, you would die from the complications.
 The result is that we are placed on drugs for diabetes and I am sure your experience may be similar to mine.
+It is possible to control diabetes using foods rich in fiber.

 You visit the doctor for reviews and testing, and yes, you are told you need to increase the dose, or you have to take medication for other newly developed issues.
 This leads us to the question, are there foods that control diabetes?